 The House where Marc Boland grew up, Stoke Newington, London

-Marc Bolan, born Mark Feld 30/9/1947 grew up in London’s Stoke Newington and lived in this house 25 Stoke Newington Common.
+Marc Bolan, born Mark Feld on 30/9/1947 grew up in London’s Stoke Newington and lived in this house at 25 Stoke Newington Common.
+Stoke Newington was an area that was undergoing significant social and cultural changes during the 1950s and 1960s.

 As young children, Bolan and his brother were not allowed to be street urchins when they were younger.
 Supportive hard-working parents.
-Bolan had a traditional time playing around the home, small yard, making plasticine dinosaurs, and enjoyed family trips to local parks swans and deer and places like Margate seaside.
+Bolan had a traditional time playing around the home, and small yard, making plasticine dinosaurs, and enjoying family trips to local parks swans and deer, and places like Margate seaside.

-Marc Bolan went to Northwold Primary school, and as is the tradion in England, the school was a short walk from his home.
+Marc Bolan went to Northwold Primary School, and as is the tradition in England, the school was a short walk from his home.

 As Bolan grew up more demands were being made by the school of the education system and the school of Life.
 Learning differences were not well understood or even spotted back then, let alone catered for.
 Even in modern times, this is still somewhat of a challenge for anyone to cope with.

 Perhaps being someone with dyslexia was where the outsider comes from, many people with learning differences learn to adapt, fit in, observe others, mimic find other ways to do things and overcome.
 At the age of 9, he was interested in learning to play the guitar and through his mother’s tenacity received his very own instrument.

 Bolan and the 11 Plus Exam

 Then came the school of life, the social hopscotch we all go through.
-Finding our identity, interests, role models, friends’ hobbies.
+Finding our identity, interests, role models, and friends’ hobbies.
 Bolan did not pass the 11 plus exam, and so did not attend the strict grammar school world.